William Pakenham, 4th Earl of Longford: Early life and education

-Pakenham was the second son of Thomas Pakenham, 2nd Earl of Longford, by Lady Georgiana Emma Charlotte Lygon, daughter of William Lygon, 1st Earl Beauchamp.
+Pakenham was the second son of Thomas Pakenham, 2nd Earl of Longford and his wife Lady Georgiana Emma Charlotte Lygon, daughter of William Lygon, 1st Earl Beauchamp.
 He was educated at Winchester College and entered the army in 1837.
 A year prior to his entry into the army, Pakenham played a single first-class cricket match for the Gentlemen in the Gentlemen v Players fixture of 1836 at Lord's.
 He, however, had no success in the match, twice being dismissed without scoring.

 Military career

 After service in both the Crimean War and the Indian Rebellion, Pakenham became Adjutant-General in India in November 1858.
-He was also colonel of the Northumberland Fusiliers from 1878 to his death.
+He was also Colonel of the Northumberland Fusiliers from 1878 to his death.

 Public life

-He succeeded in the earldom in 1860 on the death of his elder brother, the third Earl and was created KCB in 1861.
+Pakenham succeeded in the earldom and to a seat in the House of Lords in 1860 upon the death of his unmarried and childless elder brother, the third Earl.
 He sat on the Conservative benches in the House of Lords and served as Under-Secretary of State for War from 1866 to 1868 under first the Earl of Derby and later Benjamin Disraeli.
 In February 1870 he was voted chairman of the Central Protestant Defence Association which was established in response to the Irish Church Act 1869.
 He also served as Lord Lieutenant of Longford from 1874 to 1887.
 In Dublin, he was a member of the Kildare Street Club.

+Honours

-He was created KCB in the 1861 Birthday Honours and GCB in the 1881 Birthday Honours.
+Longford was created CB in 1855, KCB in the 1861 Birthday Honours and GCB in the 1881 Birthday Honours.